-The first section of this short document serves as a guide for an initial discussion between a postdoctoral researcher and their advisor/mentor.
-The goal of this discussion is for the Mentor and Postdoc to understand their respective expectations for the postdoctoral investigation period.
+The first section of this short document serves as a guide for an initial discussion between a postdoctoral researcher and their advisor/supervisor.
+The goal of this discussion is for the Advisor/Supervisor and Postdoc to understand their respective expectations for the postdoctoral period.
 It should occur within the first month of the appointment and follow-up discussions are encouraged.

 Postdocs are also encouraged to meet with their department chair and departmental Education Coordinator and/or Postdoctoral Coordinator.
 These meetings should occur before the Postdoc schedules their initial introductory meeting with the Dean.
-Both the Chair and the Ed Coordinator, as well as the Dean, are resources to help resolve any issues that might develop between the mentor and postdoc.
+Both the Chair and the Ed Coordinator, as well as the Dean, are resources to help resolve any issues that might develop between the supervisor and postdoc.

-The second section gives examples as to what is required to be a good Postdoc mentor.
+The second section gives examples as to what is required to be a good Postdoc advisor/supervisor.

 Section 1.
-Possible Topics to be discussed by the Postdoctoral Scholar, Fellow or Investigator with their Advisor(s)/Mentor(s)
+Possible Topics to be discussed by the Postdoctoral Scholar, Fellow or Investigator with their Advisor(s)/Supervisor(s)

-- Schedule for regular meetings to discuss progress, i.e. how often should we meet? - Source of funding for the Postdoc and the responsibilities that accompany it.
-Possibilities for extending beyond the time of the initial appointment. - Grant mobility should the postdoc receive a grant as well as issues related to intellectual property and research direction following the postdoc period. - Source of funds for supplies, analytical services, computing, etc. - Options for field work/cruises required/desired for research plan. - Possibilities for attending national or international meetings and source of funding. - Publication and authorship expectations, as well as costs associated with publications, including any costs associated with publishing thesis and other work completed prior to the WHOI postdoc period. - Attendance at departmental seminars and other seminars (research group, Research Institute, etc) as appropriate.
-Timetable for a departmental or institute seminar. - Introductory meetings with other members of the host Department and other Departments and Institutes. - Participation in postdoctoral career enhancement activities sponsored by the Academic Programs Office or other groups at WHOI.
+- Set a schedule for regular meetings to discuss progress. - Points of contact within their Department and APO should they have any questions, concerns or issues that require assistance. - Source of funding for the postdoc and the responsibilities that accompany it.
+Possibilities for extending beyond the time of the initial appointment. - Grant mobility should the postdoc receive a grant as well as issues related to intellectual property and research direction following the postdoc period. - Source of funds for supplies, analytical services, computing, etc. - Options for field work/cruises required/desired for research plan. - Possibilities for attending national or international meetings and source of funding. - Publication and authorship expectations, as well as costs associated with publications, including any costs associated with publishing thesis and other work completed prior to the WHOI postdoc period. - Attendance at departmental seminars and other seminars (research group, etc.) as appropriate.
+Timetable for departmental or other seminars. - Introductory meetings with other members of the host Department and other Departments and Centers. - Participation in postdoctoral career enhancement activities sponsored by the Academic Programs Office or other groups at WHOI.
 Continuation of career development, including applying and interviewing for jobs as appropriate.

 Prospects/options for a scientific/technical staff appointment at WHOI.

-- Formulation of a plan for submitting and/or publishing Ph.D. thesis papers. - Content of Activity Report (for evaluating merit salary increase). - Other expectations of the postdoc and the mentor.
+- Formulation of a plan for submitting and/or publishing Ph.D. thesis papers. - Content of Activity Report (for evaluating merit salary increase). - Other expectations of the postdoc and the advisor/supervisor.

 Section 2.
-A Good Postdoc Mentor Should:
+A Good Postdoc Supervisor Should: